Trip Tips: Singapore woos high-fliers, history buffs, foodies

 The 1-Altitude Gallery & Bar, which claims to be the world's highest al fresco bar, commands a 360-degree view of the business district and Marina Bay.

-On the 63rd floor of One Raffles Place, the bar competes for high-elevation revellers with nearby KU DE TA on the 57th floor of the Marina Bay Sands Skypark across the bay.
+On the 63rd floor of One Raffles Place, the bar competes for high-elevation revelers with nearby KU DE TA on the 57th floor of the Marina Bay Sands Skypark across the bay.

 Pangaea, also at Marina Bay Sands, is frequented by the well-heeled and conspicuously rich.
 Even if you don't have thousands of dollars to blow on luxury cognacs, it's still a worthy diversion with its self-conscious glamour and African Safari theme.